ArkEcosystem/AIPs/AIPS/aip-11.md

 | expiration        | 4             | 0x04000000 (0x00000000 = no expiration)                              |
 | recipient address | 21            | 0x171dfc69b54c7fe901e91d5a9ab78388645e2427ea                         |

-Expiration is the maximum number of blocks for which the timestamp is strictly greater than ‘nonce’, during which time the transaction is valid.
-If it is not included within these first blocks, it never will be.
+Expiration is the timestamp after which it cannot be included in a block.
-In other words, if the block whose height is ‘expiration’ inferior to the block including the transaction has a timestamp strictly superior, the block is invalid.
+In other words, if the block timestamp is strictly superior to the transaction expiration timestamp, the block is invalid.

 *Type 1 (second signature registration, 33 bytes)*